aki21j/dotfiles/README.md

 # dotfiles
-Collection of dotfiles for configuring linux
+Collection of .files, zsh etc for configuring linux.